 Products

 Each Member State establishes its own penalty structure under Article 40.
-Understanding these frameworks helps organizations plan compliance approaches.
+Understanding these frameworks helps organisations plan compliance approaches.

 Netherlands: Up to €1M or 10% of EU-wide annual turnover